kkovacs/vmtree/README.md

 - There are "personal" and "shared" VMs.
 (Shared VMs are the ones starting with `demo-`.
 Personal ones with `username-`.)
 - Port 80 of every VM is automatically exposed over HTTPS, like `https://demo-foo.example.com`.
 (A pre-configured [Caddy reverse-proxy](https://caddyserver.com/) deals with TLS and forwards HTTP requests to the right VM.)
 - But every subdomain is protected with HTTP password automatically, so forgetful humans don't accidentally expose random stuff to the world.
 (Can be disabled on a per-VM basis by `sudo touch /nopassword`.)
-- The directory `/persist/` is shared between a user's personal VMs.
-(This makes file transfer and working on multiple VMs easy.)
+- The directory `/persist/` is shared between a user's all personal VMs.
+(Makes working on multiple VMs easy, even at the same time.)
-- VMs are considered ephemeral: by default all VMs "die" at night.
-(This protects resources from forgetful humans.)
+- VMs are considered ephemeral: by default all VMs "die" at night, to protect resources from forgetful humans.
+(Can be disabled on a per-VM basis by `sudo touch /nokill`.)
 - But files in `/persist/` are persistent and survive the nightly killing of VMs.
 (So it's recommended to keep your work there.)
-- VMs can easily be marked to be "spared" from the nightly shutdown. (`sudo touch /nokill`)
 - LXD containers are pre-configured to be `docker`-compatible.
 - By default VMs are running Ubuntu, but you can request different OSes just by procuring the VM like this: `ssh demo-foo-centos8.example.com` (Then on you can use just `demo-foo.example.com`.)
 - Personal VMs are protected from other users, but can still be shared if a teammate's SSH key is put in `/home/user/.ssh/authorized_keys` by the VM's owner.